Building hope through restorative justice!

 One study indicated that 94% of incarcerated youth have never had one single positive adult male role model that was consistently present in their life!
 Another study indicated that 84% of the boys who become serious juvenile offenders have parents with criminal records.
 It is quite clear that at-risk young people are in desperate need of healthy relationships with adults.

-The Justice Department reported that nearly 1.5-million American children have a mother or a father in federal or state prison.
+The Justice Department reports that over 2-million American children have a mother or a father in federal or state prison.
 Of these children, 1.38 million live in homes without their fathers.
 A study presented to the American Sociological Association showed that these boys with absentee fathers are twice as likely to end up in prison as those who come from two-parent families.

 Our Mission Field

 These kids are desperate for a family, positive relationships, and godly influences in their lives.
-We can sit back and watch young offenders get caught up in the cycle of becoming “lifers,” or we can intervene today and help them Breakaway from a troubled past and become responsible young adults in our society.
+We can sit back and watch young offenders get caught up in the cycle of becoming “lifers,” or we can intervene today and help them “breakaway” from a troubled past and become socially responsible, contributing adults in our society.